Discovering the World's Best Food

 - Chilies, corn, and beans are the pillars of Mexican cooking, giving rise to iconic dishes such as tacos, enchiladas, and tamales.

-- These dishes, each with their own regional variations, embody the spirit of Mexican culinary tradition, offering a taste of Mexico's diverse landscapes and cultures.
+- These dishes, each with its own regional variations, embody the spirit of Mexican culinary tradition and offer a taste of Mexico's diverse landscapes and cultures.

 The Spanish influence on Latin American cuisine